Attempts to overturn the 2020 United States presidential election: "Fake" electors

-Post-election firings
+Lame duck firings and hirings

 After vote counts showed a Biden victory, Trump engaged in what has been called a "post-election purge", firing or forcing out at least a dozen officials and replacing them with loyalists.
 Secretary of Defense Mark Esper was fired by tweet on November 9.
 Undersecretary for Defense Joseph D. Kernan and Acting Undersecretary for Policy James H. Anderson resigned in protest or were forced out.
 The White House sought to learn the names of political appointees who had applauded Anderson upon his departure, so they could be fired.
 The DOD chief of staff, Jen Stewart, was replaced by a former staffer to Representative Devin Nunes.
 On November 30, Christopher P. Maier, the head of the Pentagon's Defeat ISIS Task Force, was ousted and the task force was disbanded; a White House official told him that the United States had won the war against the Islamic State, so the task force was no longer needed.